Layering Skin Care Products With Dimethicone Including Retinol

 - Dimethicone may even slightly improve the thickness of the top living layer of your skin called the epidermis.

-Because it acts as a barrier however, dimethicone can affect Retin A penetration into the skin.
+Because it acts as a barrier however, dimethicone may affect the penetration of some ingredients such as Retin A into the skin.
 It depends on how much dimethicone is in the product though.
 Products with a large amount of dimethicone could well block tretinoin if they are applied first.

-Products with a very small amount of dimethicone, like in most moisturizers including the Daily Moisturizing Face Cream Oily/Normal or Dry/Normal.
-I have built thousands of skin care routines with these creams and have never found them to have any practical effect on Retin A penetration.
+Products with a relatively small amount of dimethicone such as my Daily Moisturizing Face Cream work well with tretinoin.
+I have built thousands of tretinoin and retinol skin care routines with this cream and have never found it to have any negative impact on Retin A penetration in terms of the obvious visible results of tretinoin.

 Apply moisturizer before tretinoin not after tretinoin

 There is no point in applying your moisturizer after Retin A because moisturizers need to be applied immediately after toweling your skin dry in order for them to work.
-Retin A on the other hand is to be applied after waiting 15 or more minutes after toweling dry and applying other products (including your moisturizer).
+Retin A in my practice, on the other hand, is always applied after waiting 15 or more minutes after toweling dry and applying other products (including your moisturizer).
+This helps to prevent skin irritation, chapping and the retinoid dermatitis.
+I've been prescribing tretinoin since it was first released for acne in the mid-1980s.
+I have extensive experience with helping all complexion types tolerate this medicine and I've learned that waiting 15 minutes really reduces tretinoin skin peeling.

-This is why I apply my moisturizer, wait 15 minutes or more and then apply my Retin A last.
+Preventing skin irritation is why I apply my moisturizer, wait 15 minutes or more and then apply my Retin A last. - Dr. Bailey

 Retinol Anti-Wrinkle Night Cream contains dimethicone